dianamn/gallery-and-caption/readme.txt

 = What is the difference between Image Gallery and Photo Gallery plugins that you offer? =

 * The differences are minor but may be important for a certain type of users and websites.
 Photo Gallery is based on minimalistic backend design and has two new views that are not available in the previous gallery plugins : Masonry and Mosaic views are available in this gallery only, and we have also implemented the newly designed Lightbox.

+= I want to add Photo Gallery to my website Widget area, how may I accomplish it? =

+* Once created your photo gallery, you should copy the shortcode then open Appearance > Widgets > then drag Huge-IT Photo Gallery plugin from left side to right one selecting the appropriate place.

+= Is there any chance to translate Your Gallery into any other language? =

+* Please follow the link: https://translate.wordpress.org/projects/wp-plugins/ gallery -and-caption, here you may select the language you want to translate Photo Gallery plugin.

+= Is there any chance to use Photo Gallery on customer's website? =

+* Yes, you may use Gallery Plugin on your customer website, you may use a free version of the gallery but if needed more customization you can upgrade to pro version.

+= Who can use Photo Gallery created by Huge-IT? =

+* Those who want to demonstrate images, design works, business portfolios then Photo Gallery can be a great way to achieve desired results.

+= Does your Gallery user friendly? =

+* Yes, the gallery is user friendly.
+There is no need to have programming skills to use Photo Gallery as the plugin provides simple admin interface.

+= Does Photo Gallery support HTML in description area? =

+* You may use HTML in the description area for each image in Photo Gallery plugin.

+= Does your gallery work on different devices such as tablet, smartphones? =

+* The Photo Gallery built by Huge-IT works on iOS, Android smartphones, tablets.
+We take care of your website appearance so that each gallery to be available for everyone.

+= What should I do if I have huge variety of gallery on my website to load my gallery faster? =

+* Photo Gallery has two options called Pagination and Load More button.
+You may easily  apply one of the options to your gallery which will separate created projects and images within gallery will load faster.

+= Does the gallery provide option to upload videos when needed? =

+* Yes, Photo Gallery has “Add Video” button and when clicking on it you may add your desired videos from Vimeo/YouTube and save the video gallery .
+Adding video to the plugin is accessible in the premium version only.

+= What should I do if I am not able to install the purchased zip file of Photo Gallery plugin? =

+* If you fail to install gallery from your admin section WordPress website then try to add Photo Gallery via FTP adding the zip file in the following folder: photo- gallery -wp directory to the /wp-content/plugins/ directory then activate gallery in the Plugin dashboard.

+= After using the free version of Photo Gallery I want to upgrade to the paid version but I do not want to rebuild my gallery how to avoid from rebuilding? =

+* There is no need to build gallery again, you should delete free version of Photo Gallery then install the paid one and all your gallery will remain, as all your projects are saved in database.

+= If my gallery is distorted or the plugin is not functioning what should I do? =

+* If you faced any kind of technical issue, please inform our support team and they will sort the problem regarding Photo Gallery plugin within 24 hours.

 If you think, that you found a bug in our [WordPress Photo Gallery](https://huge-it.com/wordpress-photo-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)